 United Methodist church members can take pride in the people and places that connect us across the globe.
-In 2014, a virtual pilgrimage showed us Seven Sites every United Methodist should see.
+A few years ago, a virtual pilgrimage showed us Seven Sites every United Methodist should see.
 UMC.org readers followed up with their favorite Wesleyan wonders of the world.
 Pack your saddlebag.
 We now offer seven more spots that matter to all United Methodists.

 Using airwaves for outreach in Africa

 The Voice of Hope Radio Station in Côte d'Ivoire transmits to more than 1 million people in 18 languages daily, reaching remote areas in the West African country.
 The goal is to promote and proclaim hope in Jesus Christ, but United Methodist radio goes beyond music and sermons.
 During the 2014 Ebola outbreak, radio was an important public health communication tool.
 Daily broadcasts cover environmental concerns, women's issues, legal help, and human rights education.
 "We are not exclusively United Methodist.
 We fulfill our social mission in the audio/visual environment," says Lydie Acquah, station director.
 Voice of Hope Radio transmits from the campus of the Côte d'Ivoire Conference offices in Abidjan.
 Voice of Hope Radio celebrated its five-year anniversary in 2015.

 Health care and hope in the Philippines